Haunt-o/Haunt-o.github.io/nacl/kosher.md

 (while the page says it's outdated, my testing finds it still works pretty well for AI Dungeon).

-Each keyword, and the words for them, goes on its own line starting with `>` and ending with a period.
+Each keyword, and the words for them, goes on its own line.

 For example, let's say we want author's note for a story with the following
 criteria: